 Karin Murakzko

-There are reams of people with disabilities who have contributed enormously to society such as Stephen Hawking, the internationally renowned Physicist; Chris Nolan, the Irish author; Jean Driscoll, the world-renowned athlete; Albert Einstein, the Mathematician/Physicist; to name but a few.
+There are reams of people with disabilities who have contributed enormously to society such as Stephen Hawking, the internationally renowned Physicist; Chris Nolan, the Irish author; Jean Driscoll, the world-renowned athlete; Albert Einstein, the Mathematician/ Physicist; to name but a few.
 And then there those ordinary people with disabilities who have enriched the lives of their families and those around them with their enthusiasm and love for live.
-Who is to say that these people should never have exised in the first place?
+Who is to say that these people should never have excised in the first place?

 We hear so much about birth defects, harmful childhood experience, and tragic accidents that we may exaggerate their effects.
-Most disabled people can do much to help themselves and contribute to society.
+Most people with disabilities can do much to help themselves and contribute to society.

 Sometimes they are handicapped more by others' attitudes toward them than by their actual disabilities.
 "Normal" people should learn to deal with the disabled in a matter-of-fact way, offering assistance when needed but not making a great fuss - and certainly not retreating in fear.